-Laws and legislation are either valid or bad based on the ability of the law to address a critical problem and resolve the issue rationally.
+Legislation is either valid or invalidate based on the ability of the law to address a critical problem and resolve the issue rationally.
 For example, banning texting while driving based on the overwhelming evidence that supports texting while operating a motor vehicle causes accidents is considered by many a valid law.

 Using that same logic and applying it to voter fraud, we would need to show data that states voter fraud is an overwhelming problem and requires changing current laws and procedures already in place to address fraud as voters cast a ballot.